giantswarm/docs/src/content/tutorials/connectivity/ingress/configuration/index.md

     identifier: tutorials-connectivity-ingress-configuration
 user_questions:
   - How can I allow only certain IPs for ingress access?
-  - How can I assign requests to different services, based on the URL path?
+  - How can I assign requests to different services, based on the address path?
   - How can I configure ingress to use HTTPS when connecting to my internal service?
   - How can I configure basic authentication in an ingress resource?
   - How can I configure ingress to prevent DDoS attacks?
-  - How can I configure request URL rewrites in the ingress resource?
+  - How can I configure request address rewrites in the ingress resource?
   - How can I configure ingress so requests of one session reach the same backend?
-  - How can I connect several services in one ingress, based on the URL path?
+  - How can I connect several services in one ingress, based on the address path?
   - How can I define several ingresses in one ingress resource?
   - How can I disable the redirect to HTTPS in the ingress configuration?
   - How can I enable CORS headers in the ingress resource?